Latest – 23 July 2018:

 This report describes what we mean by an Administrative Data Census, highlighting the main challenges and how to address them.
-Using a set of evaluation criteria, this report delivers our second assessment of our ability to move to an Administrative Data Census in the next decade.
+This report is the third assessment, using a set of evaluation criteria, of how we’ve progressed on our Administrative Data Census project.

 What this report covers